LostArtefacts/TRX/README.md

     Currently supported platforms include Windows and Linux.
 In the future, it might be possible to run the game on Macs as well – contributions are welcome!

+5. **What's the relation to TR2Main?**

+    Initially established as TR1Main in 2021, our project's development paths deviated, leading us to recognize the need for a distinct name.
+As a result, we rebranded the project as Tomb1Main.
+However, to further differentiate ourselves, we underwent another rebranding in 2023, ultimately adopting the name TR1X.
+TR2Main is a separate project with its own unique trajectory and not directly related to our development efforts.

 ## License